 Is the Charismatic Leader really effective?

-1. Definition of the Charismatic Leader: main characteristicsThe Charismatic Leadership has the following characteristics:
+1. Definition of the Charismatic Leader: main characteristicsThe Charismatic Leadership mode has the following characteristics:

-Clear and inspiring vision : They often have a clear and inspiring vision of the future, and are capable of sharing this vision with their collaborators in a way that motivates and inspires them to act.
+Clear and inspiring vision : They often have a clear and inspiring vision of the future, and are able to share this vision with their collaborators in a way that motivates and inspires them to act.

-Self-confidence : Charismatic Leaders generally have great self-confidence and faith in their ability to realize their vision.
+Self-confidence: Charismatic Leaders usually have a lot of confidence in themselves and in their ability to realize their vision.

-Ability to elicit positive emotions : They are often able to elicit positive emotions in their collaborators, thus creating a strong emotional bond with them.
+Ability to evoke positive emotions: They are often able to evoke positive emotions in their collaborators, thus creating a strong and emotional connection with them.

-Sensitivity to the needs of others : They are often very sensitive to the needs and concerns of their collaborators, and are capable of creating a supportive and encouraging environment.
+Sensitivity to the needs of others: They are often very sensitive to the needs and concerns of their collaborators, and are able to create a supportive and encouraging environment.

 2. Origins of Charismatic Leadership